cherifsouare/Website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I am a Data Professional based in Sheffield, UK.
-Currently working as part of the Insights and analytics team at [Social Work England](https://www.socialworkengland.org.uk/).
+Currently I work on the Insights and Analytics team at [Social Work England](https://www.socialworkengland.org.uk/).
 I have previous experience in telecommunications, non-profit, manufacturing and e-commerce analytics.

 Previously, I earned degrees in Economics at Universite Nongo Conakry (in my native Guinea) and Business & Finance at Sheffield Hallam University in the UK and a Masters in Data Science at the University of Sheffield Information School.